OscarGomezGonzalezz/MERN-k8s/README.md

 We can reach our controller on [https://localhost/](https://localhost/) </br>

+As there is no backend connected, nginx will report a 404 error

 It's important to understand that Ingress runs on two ports `80` and `443` </br>
 NGINX Ingress creates a fake certificate which is served for default `HTTPS` traffic on port `443`. </br>
 If you look in the browser you will notice the name of the certificate `Common Name (CN)	Kubernetes Ingress Controller Fake Certificate`